 \subsection{Absolute Forecasting Approaches}

 Later on, there have been attempts to calculate absolute pose motions instead of relative poses.
-For applications requiring the full human movement, this has the benefit, that the model outputs can be used directly and do not need to be combined with models that focus on forecasting only the general motion trajectory, like~\cite{giuliari2021transformer, kothari2021human}.
-An earlier approach for this is \textit{TRiPOD}~\cite{adeli2021tripod}, which also has created a new benchmark.
+For applications requiring the full human movement, this has the benefit that the model outputs can be used directly, and do not need to be combined with models that focus on forecasting only the general motion trajectory, like~\cite{giuliari2021transformer, kothari2021human}.
+An earlier approach for this is \textit{TRiPOD}~\cite{adeli2021tripod}, which also created a new benchmark.
 For 3D joint predictions they use the \textit{3D Poses in the wild}~(3DPW) dataset~\cite{von2018recovering}, which consists of 60~action sequences in a real world setting.
-Another dataset used for absolute pose forecasting is \textit{CMU-MoCap}~\cite{mocap}.
-The actors have been captured by twelve cameras in a 3m x 8m room with a frame-rate of $120Hz$.
+Another dataset often used for absolute pose forecasting is \textit{CMU-MoCap}~\cite{mocap}.
+The actors have been captured by twelve cameras in a $3m\, \,8m$ room with a frame-rate of $120Hz$.
 Usually this rate is reduced to $15$ frames per second.
-In most scenes there is only one actor, but in some there is a second actor as well.
+In most scenes there is only one actor, but some contain a second actor as well.

 \textit{SoMoFormer}~\cite{vendrow2022somoformer} was one of the earlier leading algorithms on both datasets and is also available open-source.
-The algorithm uses a transformer-based method, which uses a learned joint and person embedding to allow movement predictions for multiple persons at the same time. \mbox{\textit{TBiFormer}}~\cite{peng2023trajectory} splits the persons into sequences of body parts and then learns self- and inter-person relations using those part features. \textit{JRTransformer}~\cite{xu2023joint} distinguishes between joint and relation features and has specialized layers for both with are regularly fused with each other. \textit{IAFormer}~\cite{xiao2024multi} focuses on the interaction between persons and tries to learn person independent interaction features to improve especially multi-person forecasts. \textit{T2P}~\cite{jeong2024multi} follows a coarse-to-fine approach, by first forecasting global trajectories, followed by conditioned local pose forecasts. \textit{EMPMP}~\cite{zheng2025efficient} proposes a lightweight dual branch architecture to learn local and global motions together with cross-level interaction module to share information between the two branches.
+The algorithm uses a transformer-based method, which uses a learned joint and person embedding to allow movement predictions for multiple persons at the same time. \mbox{\textit{TBiFormer}}~\cite{peng2023trajectory} splits the persons into sequences of body parts and then learns self- and inter-person relations using those part features. \textit{JRTransformer}~\cite{xu2023joint} distinguishes between joint and relation features and has specialized layers for both, which are regularly fused with each other. \textit{IAFormer}~\cite{xiao2024multi} focuses on the interaction between persons and tries to learn person-independent interaction features to improve especially multi-person forecasts. \textit{T2P}~\cite{jeong2024multi} follows a coarse-to-fine approach, by first forecasting global trajectories, followed by conditioned local pose forecasts. \textit{EMPMP}~\cite{zheng2025efficient} proposes a lightweight dual branch architecture to learn local and global motions together with a cross-level interaction module to share information between the two branches.